wfailla/un-orchestrator/orchestrator/README_RESTAPI.md

 ## Main REST commands accepted by the un-orchestrator

-Authentication on the universal node
+Authentication on the universal node (optional, it must be enabled during the compilation of the un-orchestrator)

 	POST /login	HTTP/1.1
 	Content-Type : application/json